-You can schedule your posts in advance and at a glance see how well each of these posts have performed in terms of likes and comments.
+You can schedule your posts in advance and at a glance see how well each of these posts has performed in terms of likes and comments.

 This is a great option if you are only using Facebook and Instagram.

-This visual social scheduling tool has integrations with Facebook, Instagram, Twitter, Tik Tok and Pinterest, and market themselves as the #1 marketing platform for Instagram.
+This visual social scheduling tool has integrations with Facebook, Instagram, Twitter, Tik Tok, and Pinterest, and markets itself as the #1 marketing platform for Instagram.

 One of the original social scheduling programs, Hootsuite is still a solid option when it comes to scheduling and tracking your social media.

 Hootsuite can be used to manage posts across a large range of platforms including Facebook, Instagram, Pinterest, Twitter, LinkedIn, and YouTube, however, their free plan is limited to 2 social platforms.